FriendlyNeighborhoodShane/MinMicroG/README.md

 - Maps APIv1 from MicroG FDroid repo
 - Google Play Store modded from the Pixel Experience Gitlab
 - Fake Store from MicroG FDroid repo
-- Aurora Store, Aurora Droid and Aurora Services from Whyorean's GitLab
+- Aurora Store and Aurora Droid from Whyorean's GitLab
 - Swype libs for AOSP keyboard from OpenGApps GitHub repo
 - Some Google DRM jars from OpenGApps GitHub repo
 - Google Sync adapters for KK-R from OpenGApps GitLab repo, and for S-T from MindTheGApps GitLab repo